Rogierr/GTToolbox/README.md

 Welcome to the GTToolbox, an abbreviation of the full name "Game Theoretical Toolbox".

 This toolbox contains a multitude of algorithms, most of them are developed by Reinoud Joosten, Rogier Harmelink and Llea Samuel.
 For now, it is a work-in-progress.
-There is however some literature which uses the algorithms from this Toolbox.
+There is however some literature using/developing the algorithms from this Toolbox.

 They are: On the computation of large sets of rewards in ETP-ESP-games with communicating states (https://research.utwente.nl/en/publications/on-the-computation-of-large-sets-of-rewards-in-etp-esp-games-with)